jcatao/jcatao/README.md

 - 👋 Hi, I’m @jcatao
 - 👀 I’m interested in all things technology!
 Especially Software Engineering, Python, Django, Data Science, and Data Engineering.
 - 🌱 I’m currently learning Django for web app development, REST API, Docker, and Kubernetes.
-- 💞️ I’m looking to collaborate on just about anything that may bring value to my life.
+- 💞️ I’m looking to collaborate on learning resources and knowledge.
 - 📫 How to reach me: website coming soon!